 This Committee is most active in December and early January.
 Meetings are virtual.
 Members attend several meetings and mainly work individually between meetings to review financials.

-Intersection With Other Committees: The Events Committee works closely with Non-Profit Outreach and Grant Review.
+Intersection With Other Committees: This Committee works closely with the Core Mission Grant Review Committee.

 How to get involved: email grants@impact100sj.org

-The Grant Review Committee is responsible for reviewing and evaluating grant proposals submitted to Impact100 SJ from eligible local non-profit organizations.
-Each grant proposal is reviewed by one of three Focus Area Committees (FAC): are Women, Children and Families; Education; and Community Health and Wellbeing.
-Each Grant Review Committee member will be given the opportunity to choose which FAC they would like to serve on.
+The Core Mission Grant Review Committee is responsible for reviewing and evaluating grant proposals submitted to Impact100 SJ from eligible local non-profit organizations.
+Each grant proposal is reviewed by one of three committees.
+Two committees will meet in the evenings and the third in the afternoons.
+Each Grant Review Committee member will be given the opportunity to choose which committee they would like to serve on based on the meeting dates of the committee.
+Participation in a virtual training session plus two mandatory meetings is required.
+The meeting dates will be determined in November.

-The Work: Reviewing and evaluating grant proposals; attending and participating in three mandatory meetings; attending optional site visits.
-All FAC members will receive a grant review outline to guide them through the review and evaluation process as well as training at the first meeting.
+The Work: Reviewing and evaluating grant proposals; attending and participating in three meetings — which includes one virtual training session, which will be recorded, and two mandatory in-person meetings; plus attending optional site visits.
+All Committee members will receive a grant review outline to guide them through the review and evaluation process as well as training at the first meeting.
+An online grants management system will be used to evaluate each proposal.
+Training will be provided.

-This Committee is most active late February through May, and members must attend three meetings.
-The first meeting will take place in late February/early March and is a training session lasting approximately one hour.
-In mid-March, FAC members will receive the grant proposals for their focus area.
+This Committee is most active March through May, and members must attend all committee meetings.
+The first meeting that will take place in February is a virtual training session lasting approximately one hour.
+Committee members will receive their grant proposals in late February and have approximately three weeks to review them.
 The number of proposals varies from year to year.
-FAC members will have several weeks to review the proposals prior to the second mandatory meeting in late April.
-At this meeting, FAC members will discuss their prior review of each proposal and decide which proposals they would like to learn more about by attending a site visit with the sponsoring non-profits.
+During the first mandatory meeting, Committee members will discuss their review of each proposal and decide which proposals they would like to learn more about by attending a site visit with the non-profits moving to that stage.
 The number of site visits varies from year to year and attendance is not mandatory.
-Following the site visits, each FAC holds their third and final mandatory meeting in late May, at which they discuss the findings from the site visits and choose one proposal as their focus area finalist.
-The time commitment for the second and third mandatory meetings will vary based on the number of proposals under discussion and the amount of discussion, but they are typically about 2 hours.
+Following the site visits, each Committee will hold their third and final mandatory meeting, at which they will discuss the findings from the site visits and choose one proposal as their Committee’s finalist.
+The finalists from the three Committees will be presented to Impact100 SJ’s full membership at the June Annual Meeting.
+That is where members will hear from the finalists and vote to determine which of the three will receive the $100,000 Core Mission grant.

 Intersection With Other Committees: The Grant Review Committee coordinates with the Grant Finance Review Committee which reviews the financial standing of each proposed applicant to determine financial eligibility.
-Only those non-profits deemed eligible by the Grant Finance Review Committee will be invited to submit a proposal.
+Only those non-profits deemed eligible by the Grant Finance Review Committee will be invited to submit a proposal and reviewed by the Grant Review Committee.

 How to get involved: email smallgrants@impact100sj.org